| International Greetings | Articles | Frequently Asked Questions | Works Cited | Home |

 Example 3: ISO 639-3 codes for Akan and Norwegian.
 There are a few cases in which even the ISO 639-3 standard leaves the distinction between languages and dialects ambiguous.
 Akan [aka] has its own language code, but so do its two main subdivisions: Fanti [fat] and Twi [twi].
 This leaves unresolved the question of whether to consider Fanti and Twi "dialects of Akan" or "two separate languages" (on my website I've chosen to consider them separate languages).
 A similar issue exists with Norwegian [nor], which has two forms, Bokmål [nob] and Nynorsk [nno], both of which have their own ISO 639-3 codes in addition to the inclusive code [nor] for Norwegian.
 As with Fanti and Twi, I've included both on my website.

+The classification of languages and dialects often changes.
 Although ISO 639-3 codes provide a consistent, international way to identify individual languages, they also change as well, as linguists understand the relationships between languages and dialects in new ways.
 I try to keep up with these changes on my website, but may miss some.
 I'm also aware that not all linguists or speakers of the languages in question agree with the classifications used by ISO 639-3.
 It's inevitable that there will be some errors (which I'd love to know about; please email me) and updates as new information becomes available or as linguists decide on a different way to classify languages for a variety of reasons.

+Although I have used greetings as examples above, greetings and similar phrases often can be among the worst ways to judge how similar one language or dialect is to another.
 To accurately determine the relationships between languages and dialects, linguists look at a large number of basic words, as well as many other aspects such grammar, pronunciation, written forms, contact with speakers of other languages and other historical factors, etc. Different groups often use different ways of greeting even if their languages are otherwise very similar.
 Others borrow greetings form other languages or use fossilized, archaic word forms in greetings even though those words are not used in other contexts.
 Greetings are one very small part of a language, and often do not even provide a typical example; greetings and polite phrases may contain sounds or linguistic structures not used elsewhere in the language.

 Example 1: Portuguese and Chuwabu.
 The fact that speakers of both Portuguese [por] of Portugal and Chuwabu [chw] of Mozambique greet by saying Bom dia does not mean that their languages are similar; it just indicates that Chuwabu speakers borrowed the Portuguese greeting.
 Other aspects of the two languages are very different from each other.